 If you’re tailgating, 3,500 watts should be plenty of power.
 Powering a large television, laptop, and lights will likely use up less than 700 watts, so you could even power a minifridge if you wanted to instead of putting your drinks in a cooler.

 If you want to swap out your gas or charcoal grill for a more convenient electric model, that will add another 1,500 to 2,000 watts.
 Wondering what to do with the extra 500 or more watts you’ll have left over?
 Consider bringing a powerful fan to keep everyone cool or impressing your friends with an electric nacho cheese machine.
-Check out our Tailgating Generator buying guide here.
+If you’re looking for a helpful buyer’s guide, we’ve hand-picked the best generators for tailgating in a different post.

 Is 3,500-Watts the Right Size for You?